berubenic/Rock-Paper-Scissors/README.md

 This will be a Rock, Paper, Scissors game.

-Script will be in the html file for now.
+Simple game with very basic UI.

-Will revisit later to make front-end.
+UI will be updated in the future.